-On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
-They walked two kilometers to a school yard on the southern outskirts of the barrio.
-From December 25th until the 26th.
-The POWs were held in a school house.
+On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM. and walked two kilometers to a school yard on the southern outskirts of the barrio.
+From December 25th until the 26th, they were held in the school house.
 The morning of December 26th, the POWs were marched to a beach.
-During this time the prisoners were allowed one handful of rice and a canteen of water.
-The heat from the sun was so bad that men drank seawater.
+During this time, the prisoners were allowed one handful of rice and a canteen of water.
+The heat from the sun on the beach was so bad that some men drank seawater.
 Many of those men died.

-The remaining prisoners at San Fernando La Union where they boarded onto another "Hell Ship" the Enoura Maru.
+The remaining prisoners put int barges and put onto another "Hell Ship" the Enoura Maru.
 On this ship, the POWs were held in three different holds.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.
-During the night od December 30th, the POWs heard the sound of depth charges exploding in the water.
+During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.

 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.

-The Enoura Maru also came under attack by American planes the morning of January 9th.
-The POWs were receiving their first meal of the day, when the sound of ship's machineguns was heard.
-The explosions of bombs falling closer and closer to the ship was also heard.
-The waves created from the explosions rocked the ship.
+The Enoura Maru also came under attack by American planes the morning of January 9th while docked.
+The POWs were receiving their first meal of the day, when the sound of ship's machine guns was heard.
+The explosions of bombs falling closer and closer to the ship was also heard, and the waves created from the explosions rocked the ship.
 One bomb hit the ship exploded in the corner of the forward hold killing 258 prisoners.
-The surviving POWs remained in in the hold for three days with the dead.
+The surviving POWs remained in the hold for three days with the dead.
 The stench from the dead filled the air.
 The dead were unloaded from the ship and a POW detail of twenty men took them to a large furnace where they were cremated.
 These men reported that 150 POWs had been killed.
 Their ashes were buried in a large urn.
 Even after this had been done, there were still dead in the ship's holds.

-The Japanese formed another POW detail.
-This detail took the bodies of the dead to a mass grave on a beach at Takao.
-They buried the dead in the grave.
-After the war, the remains of these POWs were reburied at the National Memorial Cemetery of the Pacific.
+The Japanese formed another POW detail which took the bodies of the dead to a mass grave on a beach at Takao.
+After the war, the remains of these POWs were reburied at the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.

-The POWs were transferred to the Brazil Maru on Saturday, January 13th.
-The ship sailed at dawn on the 14th.
-Sometime afternoon, the POWs received their first meal of a quarter cup of red rice for each POW.
-The POWs found the first night on the ship was extremely cold.
-What made it worse was that most of the POWs had dysentery.
+The POWs were transferred to the Brazil Maru on Saturday, January 13th, and the ship sailed at dawn on the 14th.
+Sometime after noon, the POWs received their first meal of a quarter cup of red rice for each POW.
+The POWs found the first night on the ship was extremely cold which was made worse since most of the POWs had dysentery.
 The POWs received two meals a day which consisted of each man receiving a third of a cup of rice and eight teaspoons of tea.
-During this part of the trip, as many as 30 POWs died each day.
-The ship also towed one or two other ships which had been damaged.
+At some point, the ship also towed one or two other ships which had been damaged.

 During this part of the trip, as many as 30 POWs died each day.
 Their bodies were removed from the hold by rope and thrown into the sea.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.

-Harvey may have been wounded when the bomb exploded in the hold of the Brazil Maru, since he was taken to Moji POW Hospital.
+Harvey may have been wounded when the bomb exploded in the hold of the Brazil Maru, since he was taken to Moji Military Hospital in Japan.
 According to the final report on the 192nd Tank Battalion written by 1st Lt.
 Jacques Merrifield, Sgt.
 Harvey H. Riedeman died on Sunday, February 4, 1945, at the Moji Military Hospital in Moji, Japan.
 The official cause of death was listed as dysentery.

 After Harvey died, his remains were cremated and interred in the Charnel House at Moji.
 The Japanese combined the ashes of the POWs who had died and buried them in a common grave.
 The first photo below is of the original grave.

 Sgt.
-Harvey H. Riedeman's remains were interred at the Yokohama Commonwealth War Cemetery after the war.
-This is a British Military Cemetery.
+Harvey H. Riedeman's remains were interred at the Yokohama Commonwealth War Cemetery after the war, which is a Australian Military Cemetery.
 The urn contains the remains of 335 British, Australian, Dutch and Americans who died while POWs.
 On the walls of the memorial, appear the names of the known POWs whose remains are contained in the urn.